How much gap is accepted for study in the UK?

 UK universities generally have a positive attitude towards gap years, as they value students who have diverse experiences and skills.
 Many universities even encourage students to take a gap year before starting their degree, as long as they use the time wisely and reflect on their goals and aspirations.
 However, some universities may require students to explain their reasons for taking a gap year and provide evidence of their activities and achievements during that time.

-Related Article: Postgraduate Study in the UK for International Students
+Related Article: Study Nursing in UK Requirements for International Students

 How much gap is acceptable for undergraduate study in the UK?